 What is a hack?
 And how is it different from leaks, breaches, exploits, or other actions of information disclosure and circulation, both constructive and destructive?

-Leaking, for instance, has become associated with hacking in the last decade.
+Leaking, for instance, has become associated with hacking more strongly in the last decade.
 The furor around WikiLeaks brought the fun-loving underground anti-collective Anonymous to world-wide attention via its coordinated attacks on corporations and governments.
 Similarly, piracy: The May 15 movement in Spain was spearheaded alongside protests of La Ley Sinde—an anti-piracy law widely opposed by musicians and consumers alike.
 These protests ultimately merged with anti-austerity protests of the “Indignados” who shared key activists in the North African revolutions, who were also involved in the movements organised by Anonymous, who were often connected to actors in both May15 and Occupy, as well as hacker activists of many groups including the group “Telecomix”.
 Taken together, such actions have often been labelled “hacktivism”.

 Hacktivist movements, sometimes autonomous and sometimes part of larger movements like Occupy, borrow tactics, technologies, slogans, and ideas that both explicitly and implicitly reference the “hacking” of Free Software, of the Pirate Party, of anti-surveillance, pro-privacy hackers (like Tor) and copyright reform movements like Creative Commons or activists fighting for Net Neutrality.
 All of this has occurred at the same time that US and Israeli spies were infecting Iranian nuclear power plants with the StuxNet virus (Zetter 2014), and the NSA and GHCQ were cataloguing all of this, and perpetrating some of the greatest “hacks” the Internet has ever seen—and this we know mostly because of the even greater intelligence leak—or “hack”— of Edward Snowden.